intelligent-username/Loss-Functions/README.md

 L = -\frac{1}{N} \sum_{i=1}^N \log(\hat{y}_{i,k^\ast})
 $$

 This time, unlike binary cross-entropy, we take the negative log-likelihood of a categorical distribution.
-Once again, $log_n$ is assumed to have the base $e$, and more confident wrong predictions are punished more heavily.

 **Application:** Used in multi-class (discrete) classification.

 ---

+### 7. Negative Log Likelihood (NLL)

+NLL is the general log-likelihood loss.
+Binary and categorical cross-entropy are special cases of it.

+$$L = -\frac{1}{N} \sum_{i=1}^N \log P(y_i \mid x_i; \theta)$$

+Where:

+- $P(y_i \mid x_i; \theta)$ is the predicted probability of the true label under model parameters $\theta$.
+- Since probabilities lie in $(0, 1)$, they have negative logs.
+The minus sign in front negates this to make the loss a positive value.

+Negative Log-Likelihood measures how confident the model is in its predictions, and punishes it for being confidently wrong.
+Correct classes should be predicted with a probability of $1$, and all others should have a $0$.
+The negative log-likelihood captures how far off this ideal scenario is by taking the logarithm of the probability assigned to the correct class, and negating it.
+The higher this probability, the better the model.
+Then, we divide by $N$ to find the average loss.
+Thus, maximizing the likelihood (accuracy) means minimizing the negative log-likelihood.

+As a result, **NLL** encourages models to predict the right class with calibrated confidence.
+For example, predicted $0.95$ for the true class would give a loss of only $-log(0.95)$, which is relatively small, whereas predicting $0.05$ would give a loss that is tremendously large.
+In Bayesian terms, it measures how well the predicted distribution matches the empirical distribution.
+Models minimizing NLL become increasingly reliable in their probabilistic interpretation — their predicted probabilities begin to reflect actual likelihoods observed in data.

+This loss function is useful in more general classification tasks.

+---

-### 7. Focal Loss
+### 8. Focal Loss

-With other cross-entropy losses, we may have a disproportionate number of examples that are 'easy' to predict, and these may dominate the loss values.
-Focal Loss modifies standard cross-entropy by adding a modulating factor.
+With other cross-entropy losses, we may have a high proportion of examples that are 'easy' to predict, which may dominate the loss values.
+Focal Loss modifies standard cross-entropy by adding a modulating factor, $(1-\hat{y}_i)^\gamma$.

 $$L = -\frac{1}{N} \sum_{i=1}^N \big[\alpha (1 - \hat{y}_i)^\gamma y_i \log(\hat{y}_i) + (1-\alpha) \hat{y}_i^\gamma (1-y_i) \log(1-\hat{y}_i)\big]$$